Documents say Concord double murder suspect had one-way ticket to Germany

 Clegg denied staying near the Reids' Alton Woods apartment complex, sleeping in a tent, shopping at Walmart, using the "Arthur Kelly" alias or being involved in the murders.

-An Ozark Trail tent in the woods near the University of Vermont campus used by Clegg matched the tent he bought at the Concord Walmart.
+An Ozark Trail tent in the woods near the University of Vermont campus used by Clegg matched a second tent he bought at the Concord Walmart.

 Police also found a loaded Glock 17 handgun with one round of SIG Luger 9mm ammunition, two boxes of the same ammunition and a U.S. Postal Service package with the name Arthur Kelly.
 A store in Barre, Vermont, confirmed selling the gun to Kelly.
 Delivery records show the ammunition was sent to a "general delivery address in Concord, NH," according to the affidavit.